Fit as a Mama Bear

 This protein pumpkin bread is made mostly with gluten-free pantry staples.
 So, if you’re stocked up you’ll have everything you need already.

-Pumpkin puree: make sure not to use pumpkin pie filling or the sugar in the pumpkin bread or the recipe will be out of whack.
+Pumpkin puree: Make sure not to use pumpkin pie filling or the sugar in the pumpkin bread or the recipe will be out of whack.
 You want just the puree.

-How To Make It
+How To Make Protein Pumpkin Bread

 Honey being poured into a steel bowl with pumpkin puree and oil.